xiaohui-zhangxh/ruby_llm/docs/guides/getting-started.md

 After reading this guide, you will know:

 *   How to install RubyLLM.
-*   How to configure API keys.
+*   How to perform minimal configuration.
 *   How to start a simple chat conversation.
 *   How to generate an image.
-*   How to create text embeddings.
+*   How to create a text embedding.

 ## Installation